innoze-tech/innoze-tech/README.md

 <br/>

 <p align="center">
-  <i>"Great software team is not just written — it is engineered with purpose, precision, and passion."</i>
+  <i>"Great software is not just written — it is engineered with purpose, precision, and passion."</i>
 </p>